zaro0508/cfn-cr-sc-actions-provider/README.md

 resources using cloudformation.
 It also provides the functionality to create, update and delete SC action associations to SC products.

+Due to a few AWS issues we have decided to implement a bastardized custom resource.
+This bastard will only create and remove SC actions.
+Updates will be a noop.

+The idea to work around the AWS issue is to use the following workflow:

+1. Initially add all SC actions (stop/start/restart) to all SC product versions
+2. Before a sceptre update make the CI remove all SC actions from all product versions
+3. Let sceptre update all CFN templates, this includes updating products and it this step will also re-add all SC actions to all SC product versions.

+## AWS Issues

+### Product Duplication

+The cloudformation AWS::ServiceCatalog::CloudFormationProduct Property ProvisioningArtifactParameters is not working correctly.
+It duplicates the entire list of products on an update.
+This only happens after a service catalog action is associated with one of the Product version (i.e. ProvisioningArtifactIds).
+This is bad because you can wind up with a ton of product versions that do not match what's in the cloudformation template.
+We are wondering if this is a know issue at AWS or if are doing something wrong here?

+For example:
+1. start with two items in ProvisioningArtifactParameters list
+2. associate an action to the product(s)
+3. make a change to any CloudFormationProduct parameters (i.e. Owner)
+4. redeploy product template

+__NOTE__: two additional versions are deployed. now we wind up with 4 versions of the product in AWS even though there are still only two version in the CFN template

+### Changing ProvisioningArtifact ID
+Attempt workaround to disassociate actions from product versions update the product template, then re-associate with product versions again failed to work because CloudFormationProduct always create new ProvisioningArtifact IDs even though the product versions never changed.

+Result:
+Updates to product templates create a new ProductArtifactVersion ID which means that new product versions get the actions however previously provisioned products will lose the actions because it is associated with the old ProductArtifactVersion ID.

+Example:
+1. SC restart action associated with prod ver1 (pa-1234)
+2. disassociate restart action from prod ver1 (pa-1234)
+3. Add prod ver2

+Prod ver 1 gets a new ProvisioningArtifact ID (pa-45678) Prod ver 2 gets a new ProvisioningArtifact ID (pa-90909)

+4. associate action to product ver1 & ver2

+Now the SC restart actionm is associated with ver1 (pa-45678) & ver2 (pa-90909).
+SC restart was removed from prod ver1 (pa-1234) in step #2 and step #4 never put it back.
+This results causes any products provisioned with old ver1 (pa-1234) to lose the SC action.

 ## Development

 ### Contributions